dganesh05/Comparative-Study-on-Machine-Learning-Classification-Techniques-for-Diabetes-Prediction/README.md

 **The features have inherent predictive limits.** The ~0.82 ROC-AUC ceiling appears across all models and preprocessing strategies, suggesting this represents the fundamental predictability of diabetes from self-reported behavioral indicators.
 No amount of model complexity or preprocessing sophistication can extract signal that isn't present in the data.
 The paper's simple approach captured most of this available signal.

 ### c.
-Why Logistic Regression Matched Complex Models
+Why Logistic Regression Matched Complex Models {#c-why-logistic-regression-matched-complex-models}

 Perhaps the most striking finding was that Logistic Regression performed as well as XGBoost and CatBoost (ROC-AUC ~0.82) despite being a much simpler model.
 Several factors explain this: